eclipse-glsp/glsp-website-source/content/documentation/protocol/content.md

      * Unique id for this request.
 In order to match a response to this request, the response needs to have the same id.
      */
     requestId: string;

+    /**
+     * Optional timeout in milliseconds.
+When set, the sender controls how long the receiver waits for a response
+     * before the request is rejected.
+     */
+    timeout?: number;
 }
 ```